vczh-websites/vczh/Espresso-DialingIn/README.md

 - over extracted pour over

 "Smooth" will be the best espresso for mixing with milk.
+But if there still some bitterness in aftertaste long run, it may still over extracted.

 ### Dirty

-Less yield thab with frothy milk, 4 shots with 1:2 milk plus ice.
+Less yield than with frothy milk.
+4 shots raw expresso (in raw espresso standard) with 1:2 ~ 1:3 milk plus ice.
 Milk could make acidity less clear.

 ### Puck Prep (needs experiments)